 The InChI Library allows one to generate both standard and non-standard InChIs/InChIKeys.
 For example, an API function GetINCHI() produces standard InChI by default and non-standard InChI if some “InChI creation option” is specified in input parameters.
 However, for compatibility with the previous v.
 1.02-standard (2009) release, the procedures which deal only with stdInChI – for example, GetStdINCHI() - are retained.

-The InChI API calls are documented in the separate “InChI API Reference Sheet” document and source code header file “inchi_api.h” included in the package.
+The InChI API calls are documented in the separate “InChI API Reference” document and source code header file “inchi_api.h” included in the package.

 InChI Software Options

-The exact set of InChI software options has been changing from release to release.
+The exact set of InChI Software options has been changing from release to release.
 The description below refers to the current, v.
-1.4 (2011) release.
+1.05 (Fall 2016) release.

 The options are available in graphical program winchi-1, command line executable inchi-1 and through InChI API.
 Not all the options are available for all the parts of software; the maximal set of options is available for the inchi-1 program.